 Add-ons run inside Google Sheets, Docs, and Forms, but they're built by developers like you.
 Our new platform lets you add menu items and sidebars, edit files programmatically, and tie into over a dozen Google services without even spinning up a server.
-This guide will show you everything you need to publish your first add-on to our store for millions to discover.
+This guide will show you everything you need to publish your first desktop add-on to our store for millions to discover.

 See what you can make

 - Wondering what other developers have built?
 Just click to open the store for Sheets, Docs, or Forms.

 Get to know Apps Script